Edna Lewis

 Edna Regina Lewis (April 13, 1916 – February 13, 2006) was a renowned American chef, teacher, and author who helped refine the American view of Southern cooking.
 She championed the use of fresh, in season ingredients and characterized Southern food as fried chicken (pan-, not deep-fried), pork, and fresh vegetables – most especially greens.
-She wrote and co-wrote four books which covered Southern cooking and life in a small community of freed slaves and their descendants.
+She wrote and co-wrote four books which covered Southern cooking and life in a small community of freed slaves and their descendants, including The Taste of Country Cooking and In Pursuit of Flavor.

 Early life and career

 Lewis was born in 1916 in the small farming settlement of Freetown (near Lahore) in Orange County, Virginia, the granddaughter of an emancipated slave who helped start the community.
 She was one of eight children.
 Lewis's father died in 1928 when she was 12, and at 16 she left Freetown on her own and joined the Great Migration north.
 When Lewis left Freetown she moved to Washington, D.C., and eventually to New York City in her early 30s.
 While in D.C.
 Lewis worked for Franklin D. Roosevelt's 2nd presidential campaign in 1936.
 At some point, between D.C. and New York City, Edna Lewis married Steven Kingston, a retired Merchant Marine cook and a Communist.

 When she arrived in New York, an acquaintance found her a job in a Brooklyn laundry, where she was assigned to an ironing board.
 She had never ironed and lasted three hours before she was dismissed.
 She had experience in sewing and soon found work as a seamstress.
 As a seamstress she copied Christian Dior dresses for Dorcas Avedon, then the wife of Richard Avedon, amongst others (including a dress for Marilyn Monroe); she also created African-inspired dresses – for which she was well-known.
 While in New York, she also worked for the communist newspaper The Daily Worker and was involved in political demonstrations.